Inez-y/user_docs_Inez_Saeyoung/docs/creation1.md

     Double-check the filename to avoid errors.
     Be cautious not to overwrite existing files unintentionally.

-3. Example of File and Directory Creation
+3. Example of File and Folder Creation

     To create a file named "example.txt," type: